 Do parents and caregivers who help students move into residence halls need to provide proof of vaccination?

 Residential Life allows each resident student to bring two guests to help during their scheduled move-in time.
 Your guests do not need to provide a record of vaccination.
-However, we ask that all unvaccinated individuals follow CDC guidelines for the safety of our campus community, including masking and social distancing.
+However, we ask that all guests on campus follow our campus visitor guidelines for the safety of our campus community, including masking and social distancing.

 I am an international student and am unable to get a vaccine in my country before I return to campus, or I have gotten a vaccine that is not yet approved by the FDA.
 What should I do?

-If you are an international student and cannot access the vaccine in your country, please ensure that you report “cannot access the vaccine” on the COVID-19 Vaccination Portal.
-International students who’ve received one dose but have not completed their vaccine series should report the receipt of their single dose on the portal.
-In addition, all international students must fill out the special International Student Survey so that we can help coordinate receipt of the vaccine upon arrival to the United States.
+If you are an international student and cannot access the vaccine in your country, please fill out the special International Student Survey so that we can help coordinate receipt of the vaccine upon arrival to the United States.
+International students who’ve received one dose but have not completed their vaccine series should report the receipt of their single dose on the Public Health Portal.
 For those who may be directed to be vaccinated here, a grace period for vaccination will be allowed.
-If students have already received vaccines that are not authorized by the FDA, Student Health Services will make individualized determinations about the need for additional vaccines based on which vaccines such students have received and relevant public health guidance.
+If students have already received vaccines that are not authorized for emergency use by the FDA, Student Health Services will make individualized determinations about the need for additional vaccines based on which vaccines such students have received and relevant public health guidance.